 You may have heard the expression 's/he has the gift of the gab' meaning someone is naturally good at talking.
 But this reflects a fixed mindset towards verbal communication and public speaking.
 While some people probably do have natural talents in this area, it is possible for anyone to become a strong public speaker.

 Research shows that 70% of people will experience the 'Imposter Syndrome' at some stage in their life.

 There are conflicting statistics about how many people fear public speaking.
 But we know that it is a common fear.
 And I am willing to bet that there is a significant overlap between people who experience the Imposter Syndrome and people who fear public speaking.

-I don't believe that there is a clear relationship between personality type and public speaking confidence or ability.
+Similarly, I don’t believe there is a relationship between personality type and public speaking ability.

 In a previous article I talked about how a fear of public speaking could have an evolutionary basis.
 The fight, flight or freeze response that many people experience is a primitive response to danger.
 Although the danger is clearly not life-threatening, our bodies respond as if it.
 Unfortunately, while fighting, fleeing or freezing may be great responses to escape a predator, they are not very helpful when you are trying to speak to an audience!

 Let’s take a closer look at what happens.

 I get huge satisfaction from seeing the relief, pride, and even joy that people experience when they complete a course and reflect on the progress they have made.
 See what others say for some inspiring stories.